Thirflis Logo Wit

 Thermal Resolution & Validation

-This graph is expected to be measured in the next months by the TECHNICAL RESEARCH CENTRE OF FINLAND (VTT) as validation of the THIRFLIS invention in the PHOTONHUB EUROPE Innovation Project No. 101016665, under supervision by VRIJE UNIVERSITEIT BRUSSEL (VUB).
+TECHNICAL RESEARCH CENTRE OF FINLAND (VTT) will characterize experimentally the THIRFLIS invention in the PHOTONHUB EUROPE Innovation Project No. 101016665, under supervision by VRIJE UNIVERSITEIT BRUSSEL (VUB).

 The patent